chucknado/bottle_heroku_tutorial/README.md

     run(host='localhost', port=8080, debug=True)
 ```

 The sample app checks for the APP_LOCATION environment variable to decide which statement to run.
-More on the variable later.
+You'll set the variable later.

 The Bottle framework includes a built-in development server that you can use to test your changes locally before deploying them to a remote server.